line72/boldaric/README.md

 * `NAVIDROME_USERNAME`
 * `NAVIDROME_PASSWORD`

-I recommend using a user with limited privileges!
+I recommend using a navidrome user with limited privileges!

 Also, you probably want your database to persist, so please mount a volume to the `/app` directory!